mii9000/dev-resource/README.md

 ## Hosting

-1. [Somee.com](https://somee.com) - The best and most up-to-date hosting for free (Windows).
+1. [Somee.com](https://somee.com) - The best and most up-to-date hosting for free (Windows)
-* [OpenShift](https://www.openshift.com) - By Redhat, beats Heroku or AppHarbour esp. when it comes to features in free hosting (Linux).
+* [OpenShift](https://www.openshift.com) - By Redhat, beats Heroku or AppHarbour esp. when it comes to features in free hosting (Linux)
+* [GitLab](http://www.gitlab.com) - Free and umlimited private and public repos with most essential GitHub like features